3 Fuel emission factors

 3.3.4 Emission factor derivation methodology

-We applied the same methodology to the transport fuels that we used to calculate the stationary combustion fuels, using the raw data in Appendix A. The fuel properties of kerosene and aviation gas are 0.0371 and 0.0339 litres per GJ respectively.
+We applied the same methodology to the transport fuels that we used to calculate the stationary combustion fuels, using the raw data in Appendix A.

 3.3.5 Assumptions, limitations and uncertainties